mitchelljkotler/documentcloud-tabula-addon/README.md

 This is an add-on for [DocumentCloud](https://documentcloud.org) which wraps the [tabula-py](https://github.com/chezou/tabula-py) library.

-It allows you to export tables from a set of PDFs into CSVs and download the resulting CSVs as a zip file.
+It allows you to extract and export tables from a set of PDFs into CSVs and download the resulting CSVs as a zip file.

 You can provide a link to a template generated from the [Tabula Desktop Application](https://tabula.technology) from a public Google Drive, Dropbox link, or other publicly available download link.